vocalodon/dontwi/README.rst

 - dontwi supports Python 3.4 and higher on CentOS 7.4 and Windows 10.
 - Easily to use with ``cron``.
 It transports only one status each run.
-- Statues with the specified tag in mastodon public local timeline are transferred.
+- Statues with the specified tag in Mastodon public local timeline are transferred.
 - Long text in Mastodon status is truncated to fit for Twitter.
-- Username at mastodon is attached to Twitter status.
+- Username at Mastodon is attached to Twitter status.
 - The attached image is also transported with status text.
 - Statuses once transferred are logged in the database and will not be transferred again.